grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 - Visit every page in one journey
 - Click every possible option
 - Navigate as fast as you can
-- Navigate away your actual site or application
+- Navigate away from your actual site or application

 ![Step 2](./images/Recording-a-test-script/step-2.png)